 Frontpoint app FAQ

 No, you have to have professional monitoring.
-Frontpoint had a self-monitoring option a few years ago but no longer offers it.
+Frontpoint had a self-monitoring option for cameras a few years ago but no longer offers it.

 Yes, but not with the app.
 You’ll need to log in to the online dashboard.